 BEST ANIMATED SHORT

 - UPDATED CALL FOR ENTRY DEADLINE: FRIDAY, 30th JULY

-- £10: Submission fee!
+- £10: Submission fee.

 - Each submitting short should be a maximum of 20 minutes in length.
 If you're unable to honour this length in your finished cut, please re-edit to the approved running time of this fest.

-- Each qualifying film should be a narrative short - (i.e not a documentary or experimental project).
+- Each qualifying film should be a narrative or animated short - (i.e not a documentary or experimental project).
 Each submission may have sound (or no dialogue/sound), and be presented in either black & white or colour.

 - Due to time constraints with our industry jury, please upload a 'digital screener' of your short, for consideration and provide a Vimeo link of the project, for access by our festival team and jury.
 If you are unable to provide a screener via Vimeo, please contact the festival for further guidance.

 - Each short does not have to be a 'world premiere' (i.e previously not in competition or exhibited at any film festival, at any date prior to October 2021).
 However the short must not have been broadcast (or in any way distributed commercially to the viewing public) prior to submission to GlobeScreen Shorts.
 Contact the festival for further guidance if you're unsure what would classify as commercial exploitation/distribution of a short.